 The Swiss Federal Council has decided to take steps to prevent the further spread of the new, more contagious coronavirus strain.
-All persons who have entered Switzerland from the UK and South Africa since 14 December must go into quarantine for 10 days.
+All persons who have entered Switzerland from Brazil since 14 December must go into quarantine for 10 days and present a negative PCR test after the 8th day.
 They are not allowed to leave their domicile or hotel room during this entire period.

 The quarantine starts on the day of entry into Switzerland and ends at midnight of the 10th day (e.g. entry into Switzerland on 15 December, 10.35am -> quarantine ends 25 December, midnight).

-Persons from the UK and South Africa who are subject to quarantine (in accordance with articles 2 and 3 of the Covid 19 Ordinance Measures in the Area of International Movement of Persons) must complete the full quarantine of 10 days.
+Persons from Brazil who are subject to quarantine (in accordance with articles 2 and 3 of the Covid 19 Ordinance Measures in the Area of International Movement of Persons) must complete the full quarantine of 10 days.
 Afterwards, they are allowed to move freely again.

 Switzerland does not organise return travel.

 Premature termination of quarantine (also for return travel purposes) is generally not possible.
 Furthermore, anyone who evades quarantine is liable to prosecution.

 FAQs (entry ban, flight restrictions, quarantine)

 Due to the mutation of the COVID-19 virus, persons that entered Switzerland from Brazil require a negative test result towards the end of their quarantine period.
 Without this, the quarantine may not be terminated.